snair2001/MusicPy/README.md

 # Video NFT Marketplace on Solana

-This is a Video NFT Marketplace Dapp built on solana blockchain.
-Here, the fess for watching the video is paid using PYUSD
+This is a Video NFT Marketplace Dapp built on Solana blockchain where the fee for watching the video is paid using PYUSD

 Hosted app link: [https://video-nft-marketplace-solana.netlify.app/](https://video-nft-marketplace-solana.netlify.app/)